mikey-t/swig/docs/SwigDevNotes.md

 ## Node Breaking Change to Loaders

-The NodeJS `--loader` CLI flag for got yanked out from under us in a minor release (... oof).
+The NodeJS `--loader` CLI flag got yanked out from under us in a minor release (... oof).
 I had to add branching logic to use `--import` instead if the NodeJS version executing is >= 18.19.
 I'm also checking if the tsx version is less than 4 since lower versions don't recognize the `--import` flag.

 I also had to change the ts-node spawn args so that node less than 18.19 uses the old way and greater than that uses `--experimental-loader`, which is just a temporary thing since they'll probably remove that at some point.
 Hopefully by then they'll have figured out what to do about esm support...
 In the meantime, node greater than or equal to 18.19 also needs to have the tsconfig.json setting for type check skipping since we can't pass the `-T` flag anymore: